SAP-archive/karydia/docs/manualInstallation.md

 The files for the manual installation will be stored in folder `/manifests/karydia/templates/`.

 ## Deploy Manifests
-First, register the Karydia config custom resource definition (CRD) followed by the creation of a Karydia config custom resource that holds the Karydia default config which should be used.
+First, register the Karydia config Custom Resource Definition (CRD) followed by the creation of a Karydia config custom resource that holds the Karydia default config which should be used.

 ```
 kubectl apply -f manifests/karydia/templates/crd-config.yaml